-Where planning permission is required, the loss or change of use of local community facilities into non-community based uses will only be supported when one of the following can be demonstrated:
+Where planning permission is required, the loss or change of use of local community facilities into other uses will only be supported when one of the following can be demonstrated:

 - 1. The proposal includes alternative provision, on a site within the locality, of equivalent or enhanced facilities.
 Such sites should be accessible by public transport, walking and cycling and have adequate car parking; or - 2.
-Satisfactory evidence is produced that, over a minimum period of 12 months, it has been demonstrated that there is no longer a demand for the facility.
+The facility has been marketed at a realistic value for community use, following its closure, for a period of at least 12 months and the evidence indicates that there is no longer a demand for the community facility.